 Goldenrod has also been used to treat tuberculosis, diabetes, enlargement of the liver, gout, hemorrhoids, internal bleeding, asthma, and arthritis.
 In folk medicine, it is used as a mouth rinse to treat inflammation of the mouth and throat.

-No high-quality studies have been done where people took goldenrod.
-A few animal and test tube studies suggest it may help reduce inflammation, relieve muscle spasms, fight infections, and lower blood pressure.
+A few animal and test tube studies suggest goldenrod may help reduce inflammation, relieve muscle spasms, fight infections, and lower blood pressure.
 It does seem to act like a diuretic, and is used in Europe to treat urinary tract inflammation and to prevent or treat kidney stones.
 In fact, goldenrod is often found in teas to help "flush out" kidney stones and stop inflammatory diseases of the urinary tract.

 Goldenrod can crossbreed with other plants.
 As a result, there are at least 130 species of goldenrod in the United States alone.
 This herb is native to Europe and has spread to Asia, the Azores, and both North and South America.